-Think of it this way: You are starting the semester with a solid "A" in participation.
-For each absence, excessive late arrivals (more than 3), talking out of turn, disturbing the class, texting, "facebooking", snapchatting, etc..
-You will lose participation points.
+Think of it this way: You are starting the semester with a solid "A" (100 points) in participation.
+For each absence, excessive late arrivals, talking out of turn, disturbing the class, using your phone in class, missed assignments, you will lose participation points.